How LeadGen App grew sales by 30% and improved support with chatbot

 As a result, Christopher has registrations and qualified leads to follow up.

 And it works!

-A month after a Leadbot implementation, the team noticed a 2X growth in the number of people who had a conversation with a bot compared to those who interacted with a triggered message from the chat.
+A month after a chatbot implementation, the team noticed a 2X growth in the number of people who had a conversation with a bot compared to those who interacted with a triggered message from the chat.

 Email campaigns integration

 Looking ahead, the LeadGen App team has plans to support their fast-growing business across sales, support, and marketing by integrating an email campaigns system with Dashly.